vsugrob/verdaccio-plugin-delay-filter/README.md

 # verdaccio-plugin-delay-filter

+> **⚠️ Warning:** this plugin works reliably only with Verdaccio 6.2.0.
+In some of the earlier versions it won't load.
+In the 8.0.0-next-8.23 version of Verdaccio filtering is not consistent and it will not shield you against unwanted packages!
+Please use Verdaccio 6.2.0 if you want filtering to be applied correctly.

 Plugin for filtering packages and their versions with security purposes.
 It allows you to make Verdaccio block:

 - versions released less than N days ago